Kyrgyz Television: Ala-Too 24

 The first round-the-clock informational channel in Kyrgyzstan “Ala-Too 24” began broadcasting on September 12, 2016.
 The TV channel is the part of the digital television family of the National Television and Radio Broadcasting Corporation.
 The basis of the channel is, informational, analytical, cultural and educational programs.

 KTRK Music

 “KTRK Music” is the main music channel in Kyrgyzstan, which has been broadcasting since October 1, 2012.
 “KTRK Music” broadcasts through satellite and cable networks of the country.

 Madaniyat.Taryh.Til

 "Madaniyat.Taryh.Til" is a mainly patriotic channel, which broadcasts on various topics relating to Kyrgyzstan, such being music, art, literature, cultural, education.

 Radio stations

 Birinchi Radio

 "Birinchi Radio" is one of the main and first radio stations of the country.
 It is geared towards general news, and operates in all regions on ultra-short waves, in real-audio mode on the Internet and satellite, and in FM waves.

 Dostuk

 "Dostuk" operates on the KTRK website.
 It provides general news and other topics including literature, music, and cinema.
-It's programs being available in the local central Asian languages and Russian.
+Its programs being available in the local central Asian languages and Russian.